-Understanding How Your Property is Titled and Transferred at Death
+How Property is Titled Determines How it is Transferred at Death

 A critical step in the development of an estate plan for a particular client is to determine how each client holds title to their assets.
-The answer to this question will significantly impact how assets are transferred at death and what liabilities those assets will be exposed to.
-Such liabilities may include income and estate tax exposure and the claims of various creditors.
+The answer to this question will significantly impact how assets are transferred at death and what liabilities those assets will be exposed too.
+Such liabilities may include income, capital gain and estate tax exposure and the claims of various creditors.

 The probate process is somewhat slow and cumbersome, can be expensive and lacks privacy because it occurs within the public domain.
 The following assets typically avoid probate and therefore are not controlled by a person’s last will and testament: